-Abstract: In this study, using a comprehensive dataset on (business) media coverage and textual analysis of the discussions in firms' quarterly earnings conference calls, we show that firms whose management fail to satisfy the demand for information, ceteris paribus, receive less media coverage.
-Poor information environment hurts the information-creation capacity of the media, while such an environment does not show a similar association with the media's information-dissemination role.
-Furthermore, this association is more prominent for the professional business media, compared to their non-professional counterparts such as blogs and alternative articles.
-Our results add nuance to the literature on media coverage bias by showing that the coverage of the firms is mainly driven by the supply-side factors, i.e. the factors affecting the suppliers of the coverage, rather than being demand-driven.
+Abstract: In this study, using a comprehensive dataset on business media coverage and textual analysis of the discussions in firms’ quarterly earnings conference calls, we show that when management fails to satisfy the demand for information, ceteris paribus, their firms receive less media coverage.
+Poor information environment hurts the information-creation capacity of the media, while such an environment does not show a similar association with the media’s information-dissemination role.
+Furthermore, this association is more prominent for professional business media, compared to their non-professional counterparts such as blogs and alternative articles.
+Our results add nuance to the literature on media coverage bias by showing that supply-side factors, i.e. the factors affecting the suppliers of the coverage, mainly drive the coverage of firms, not the demand.

-Abstract: It is relatively easy for us humans to detect when a question we asked has not been answered – we teach this skill to a computer.
-Using a supervised machine learning framework on a large training set of questions and answers, we identify 1,027 trigrams that signal non-answers.
+Abstract: Using a supervised machine learning framework on a large training set of questions and answers, we identify 1,364 trigrams that signal non-answers.
 We show that this glossary has economic relevance by applying it to contemporaneous stock market reactions after earnings conference calls.
 Our findings suggest that obstructing the flow of information leads to significantly lower cumulative abnormal stock returns and higher implied volatility.
 Our metric is designed to be of general applicability for Q&A situations, and hence, is capable of identifying non-answers outside the contextual domain of financial earnings conference calls.

 Abstract: Context specific language or jargon helps, by definition, to efficiently and precisely transfer information.
 However, due to its complex nature, jargon might also be a tool to obfuscate information.
 This paper studies whether jargon is used in verbal firm disclosures to obfuscate or to efficiently transfer information.
 We observe that, within the Q&A of earnings conference calls, managers use less jargon in responses to tougher questions, and in calls after a quarter of bad success.
 Moreover, markets interpret the lack of precise information as a bad signal: we find lower cumulative abnormal returns and a higher implied volatility following earnings calls where managers use less jargon.
 These results support the argument that an excessive use of non-factual language is perceived as blathering that retards the reduction of information asymmetries.

-Here you can find more details about my teaching assistances.
+Here you can find more details about my teachings.

 You can find the soloutions' notebook here.